This research internship will remain in my memory as a professional and personal opportunity of a lifetime.

 Ever since I received my invitation letter to the internship at EPFL, I was excited for many reasons.
 For one, I have been looking forward to visiting EPFL, one of the best research universities in Europe, for years.

 But apart from the academic and research reasons, it is also my first time visiting Switzerland and Europe.

-Gary Lee, Stanford University, intern in the Biorobototics Laboratory
+Gary Lee, Stanford University, intern at the Biorobototics Laboratory, EPFL

 I gained both academic knowledge and knowledge about the world around me.

 All in all I had a great time with MISTI Switzerland and the EPFL Research Internship Program, learning not only while I was in the lab, but also outside it.
 I ventured into an academic field that I had no previous experience with and a country I did not know well, and as a result I gained both academic knowledge and knowledge about the world around me and myself.